Jayen/RGBColorPickerLibrary/readme.md

 Usage
 --------------

-To add librray in Android Studio:
+To add library in Android Studio:

 * First import the library as a Module into project.
 * Add the modules as a dependency in build.gradle

 If you get the error:
 ```
-Plugin with id 'com.adroid.library' not found
+Plugin with id 'com.android.library' not found
 ```
 You need to add the build script to your build.gradle file
 ```